-The Church of Scientology has received damning criticism of late.
-But what makes its long-time celebrity supporters such as Tom Cruise, John Travolta, and Kirstie Alley still defend the religion and credit it for their success?
+The Church of Scientology has received much criticism and scrutiny of late.
+But what makes long-time celebrity Scientologists such as Tom Cruise, John Travolta, and Kirstie Alley defend the religion and credit it for their success?

 Calendar, craft projects, teacher-directed lessons, worksheets, and "letter of the week" are part of the daily routine at preschool but are they supported by research?
 A former teacher explains why they're not only a waste of time but even detrimental.